RyanNorthern02/Random-Maze-Generator/README.md

 - Each cell of the maze has walls on all four sides initially.
 - The algorithm removes walls between cells to create a solvable maze.
 - The canvas element is used to draw the maze on the web page.

+This project was developed and tested by Ryan Northern.
+If any issues arise, contact ryannorthern@gmail.com.
+Thanks!